gupy-io/searchops/docs/RTR/README.md

 end process
 ```

-At first, with those verifications the model checks without errors.
-But what if
+With only such read processes the model checks without errors, so there is no
+downtime indeed.
+But what happens with relocation transparency if we add a
-we add a process that creates a document?
+process that creates a document?

 ```
 process create = "PUT /idx_w/_create/{id}"